a16z/jsi/README.md

 jsi uses [rich](https://rich.readthedocs.io/en/stable/) to render nice colored output.
 However importing rich at startup adds about 30-40ms to jsi's startup time, so by default jsi only uses rich if it detects that its output is a tty.

-> [!TIP]
-> if you want to minimize jsi's startup time, you can force it to use basic output by redirecting its stderr to a file: `jsi ...
+If you want to minimize jsi's startup time, you can force it to use basic output by redirecting its stderr to a file: `jsi ...
 2> jsi.err`
 </details>